 The basics, wash rise repeat!

-1) Place your glider height adjustment to the highest setting
+1) Place your glider height adjustment to the middle setting

 2) Inflate your tire!